 PTSD, or Post Traumatic Stress Disorder, is a very normal reaction to a very abnormal situation.
 It is a way for our brains to protect the body, while still retaining the ability to somewhat function in everyday life.
 According to the Canadian statistics into the prevalence of PTSD , an estimated 9.2% of Canadians will experience post-traumatic stress disorder (PTSD) in their lifetime.
 This translates to approximately 3 million Canadians who will experience PTSD at some point in their lives.
 In addition to PTSD, many Canadians also experience other forms of trauma.
 For example, in 2018, there were over 160,000 police-reported incidents of sexual assault and other sexual offenses in Canada.

 Under non-trauma circumstances, a person’s stress hormone levels will temporary rise in reaction to a threat.
 When the threat has passed, these levels will return back to normal.
 What a great machine our body is!

-For people with PTSD, the system still works the way it is meant to.
+For people with PTSD, the system still works the way it is meant to work.
 The person encounters a threatening situation, stress levels rise and… take much longer to return back to their baseline.
 In addition, because now the fight-or-flight response is continuously operating in the background, the stress hormone levels spike in response to even very mildly stressful situations.

 These constant elevated levels of stress hormones contribute to an array of different factors: memory and attention problems, difficulty concentrating, feeling irritable and easily agitated, feeling highly anxious and on edge, digestive issues and trouble sleeping.
 If you think about why this is happening; when your body is in a constant state of stress, your brain is more preoccupied with keeping you alive than having you solve mathematical equations or finish reading a Harry Potter book.
 Makes sense right?

 Except now, in the case of PTSD, you are on high alert.